p2r3/ppmod/README.md

 ```squirrel
   ppmod.hook(entity, input, script, max)
 ```
 The given script function gets called whenever the entity receives the specified input.
 If this function returns `false`, the input is discarded.
 Otherwise, it gets executed as per usual.
 This can be used to make specific inputs conditional, or to disable them outright.
-Note that input names are case sensitive, and use the CamelCase format.
+Note that input names are case sensitive, and _typically_ use the CamelCase format, though that depends on how the input is fired.
+The scope of the attached function is provided with handles to `self`, `activator`, and `caller`.

 ## Shorthands for entity management
 Many of the functions documented above are also implemented as methods in most entity classes (assuming that ppmod was included before entities were instantiated).
 This provides some syntactic sugar that makes entity code shorter and cleaner.